 “Father forgive them.
 They know not what they do.”
 These words were gasped out by our dying Savior.
 His prayer encompasses the whole of ignorant humanity.
 Is the Father not to honor this prayer?
 But how?
 How is He to forgive those who died in ignorance?
 Answer: They must be raised to continued life, if they are to recognize their lost condition, to learn of a Savior, to confess their sins and to ask for forgiveness.
 When will they be raised?
 The only time frame which agrees with Scripture and prophecy is The 8th Day.
 I will end with a story.

 Two young men, both aged 17, go out hunting on the African plain.
-They are best friends, having grown up together in the same small village.
+They are best friends, from the same small village.
 They are captured by Arab slave traders, marched to the coast in chains, and then loaded onto a ship bound for South Carolina.
 During the voyage, one of the boys becomes very ill.
 As he dies in the arms of his friend, the surviving young man whispers, “I will never forget you.”

 Upon reaching Charleston, the survivor is put on the auction block and sold as a slave.
 But this young man is bought by an abolitionist, who educates him in basic English, frees him and then sends him to school in England.
 This young man is told the story of Christ, and learns to read the Bible.
 Given his freedom, this man becomes a minister of the gospel.
 He spends the rest of his 82 years sharing the good news of salvation with slaves and former slaves.

 When Christ returns and this man is raised to eternal life, what will be one of the first questions he will ask upon arriving in the Father’s House? ------- “What about my friend?
 I want to tell Him about Jesus.
 I want to tell all of them.”
 His guardian angel will answer with a smile, “You will see him again, because Jesus wants that too.”